Domestic and International

 Partly because companies like these maintain a physical presence it is not unusual for fees to be quite steep.
 Usually this is a combination of a fixed fee and margin added on to the exchange rate.

 In many countries the post office (like Western Union in Australia) or a kiosk is the only place where money can be picked up.
 However alternatives like WorldRemit (review) are reducing these fees substantially by working with already established services like banks and even pawn shops.

 Peer to peer services like CurrencyFair have a secret weapon in that they avoid transferring money at all.
 Rather than working with other banks, they simply pool funds around the world and then swap with others (your peers) who are transferring money in the opposite direction.

 In general this means it can be extremely inexpensive.

 However this system may not work so well as the amounts increase and matching your funds becomes harder to do in a timely way.

 Wise on the other hand converts money at the mid-market rate and charges a very competitive fee.
-The thing we really like though is their transparency on the fee before you even sign up (click button below).
+The thing we really like though is their transparency on the fee before you even sign up.

-These services tend to be focused on smaller amounts and sign-up is relatively easy because below $10,000 meeting the regulators needs is also easier.
+These services tend to be focused on smaller amounts and sign-up is relatively easy because below $10,000 meeting the regulators needs are also easier.

 Above $9500 AUD and the more main stream (non-P2P) services are usually a better choice because: